nacro90/AlcoholicDetector/README.md

 # Alcoholic Detector
-In this project we try to find alcohol consumption and health status of a students from their social characteristics.
+In this project we try to find alcohol consumption and health status of students from their social characteristics.

 ## Pre-processing The Dataset
 The two dataset files those have been used in the project have been obtained from this [page][dataset] from [Kaggle][kaggle].